Trace Reconstruction with Language Models: Multiple sequence alignment target

-In this section, we evaluate different neural network targets for the trace reconstruction problem.
-As proposed by \citet{Dotan_Beta_Align_ICLR2023}, we can train a model $f_{\bm{\theta}}$ to learn the alignment of the traces.
+In this section, we evaluate different prediction targets for trace reconstruction.
+As proposed by \citet{Dotan_Beta_Align_ICLR2023}, we can train a model $f_{\bm{\theta}}$ to learn the alignment of traces.
 For $N$ traces $\vy_1,\dots,\vy_N$, one training instance is formed as

 The vocabulary for the alignment task is given by